Richard Shaw (footballer)

 As a player from 1986 until 2008, he was a mainly a defender, notably in the Premier League for Crystal Palace and Coventry City as well as in the Football League for both Hull City and Millwall.

 He later became a coach and joined the coaching staff at Millwall where he saw time as caretaker manager in 2007.
 He later returned to Coventry in 2012 as assistant manager where he also took over temporarily.
-The following season he re-joined Palace as their under-23 side coach from 2013 in a role he held until 2019.
-In 2021 Shaw became assistant coach for Watford's under-23s and in 2024 joined Cardiff City as assistant manager.
+The following season he re-joined Palace as their under-16 head coach, then became the under-23 head coach from 2013 in a role he held until 2019.
+In 2020 Shaw became assistant coach for Watford's under-23s and also was assistant coach for Canada in the Gold Cup & Nations League tournaments.
+He later joined Cardiff City as assistant manager in 2024.